Capturing Polysemanticity with PRISM: A Multi-Concept Feature Description Framework: Abstract

 \section{Abstract}

 Automated interpretability research aims to identify concepts encoded in neural network features to enhance human understanding of model behavior.
-Current feature description methods face two critical challenges: limited robustness and the flawed assumption that each neuron encodes only a single concept (monosemanticity), despite growing evidence that neurons are often polysemantic.
+Within the context of large language models (LLMs) for natural language processing (NLP), current automated neuron-level feature description methods face two key challenges: limited robustness and the assumption that each neuron encodes a single concept (monosemanticity), despite increasing evidence of polysemanticity.
 This assumption restricts the expressiveness of feature descriptions and limits their ability to capture the full range of behaviors encoded in model internals.
-To address this, we introduce Polysemantic FeatuRe Identification and Scoring Method (\method), a novel framework that captures the inherent complexity of neural network features.
-Unlike prior approaches that assign a single description per feature, \method\ provides more nuanced descriptions for both polysemantic and monosemantic features.
-We apply \method\ to language models and, through extensive benchmarking against existing methods, demonstrate that our approach produces more accurate and faithful feature descriptions, improving both overall description quality (via a description score) and the ability to capture distinct concepts when polysemanticity is present (via a polysemanticity score).
+To address this, we introduce Polysemantic FeatuRe Identification and Scoring Method (\method), a novel framework specifically designed to capture the complexity of features in LLMs.
+Unlike approaches that assign a single description per neuron, common in many automated interpretability methods in NLP, \method\ produces more nuanced descriptions that account for both monosemantic and polysemantic behavior.
+We apply \method\ to LLMs and, through extensive benchmarking against existing methods, demonstrate that our approach produces more accurate and faithful feature descriptions, improving both overall description quality (via a description score) and the ability to capture distinct concepts when polysemanticity is present (via a polysemanticity score).